In B2C ecommerce, the digital Jones’ — your competition — are increasingly difficult to keep up with.

 In addition to giving individual consumers a reason to choose Grainger, the guest checkout option also provides larger non-customers with a quick and easy way to sample Grainger without having to register.
 Should a guest decide to become a more permanent Grainger customer, he or she can register when they have time and enjoy the discounts and benefits that come with registration.

-But it’s not the only customer experience Grainger is reinventing to increase sales and make itself more valuable to customers.
-Grainger is is also changing the way existing customers interact with the company via its mobile application.
+However, it’s not the only customer experience Grainger is reinventing to increase sales and make itself more valuable to customers.
+Grainger is also changing the way existing customers interact with the company via its mobile application.

 The Grainger App